rgwch/webelexis/server/config/whatisit.md

-This folder is user (by convention) to configure varoius aspects of the feathers app.
+This folder is used (by convention) to configure various aspects of the webelexis server.
 It is called by app.configure(configuration()) in app.js